JediBantha/JKUnboundLite/readme.txt

 Jedi Knight Unbound is Singleplayer until further notice.

 Gameplay changes:
+Damage dealt by the Disruptor Rifle ignores personal shields.
-Added 3 new inventory items - Jetpack, Cloak and Artusian Crystal Force Powers scale indefinitely.
+Added 3 new inventory items - Jetpack, Cloak and Artusian Crystal.
+Force Powers scale indefinitely.
 Mind Trick 4 can now charm enemies in combat as well as taking control of a target while undetected.